HealthSamurai/igpop/README.md

 Providing more specific or additional mappings (e.g. to HL7 v2  or HL7 v3 )
 for the resource when used in a particular context

+## Notes

+* every listed element is mustSupport: true unless it's not
+*